Morning Meditation to Start Your Day | How to Begin a Morning Practice

 FAQ 7: Can morning meditation improve sleep at night?

-Real Results: Studies (e.g., JAMA Internal Medicine) found meditation improved sleep quality, reduced insomnia, and eased fatigue—even months later.
-Personally, morning practice helped me fall asleep faster.
+Real Results: Studies (e.g., JAMA Internal Medicine) found meditation improves sleep quality and reduces insomnia and fatigue—even months later.
+Personally, mornings helped me fall asleep faster.

 Takeaway: Morning calm carries over into deeper, more restful sleep.